vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       IPv6.
 Has to be used in conjunction with `--host-addr`.
 Defaults to the second address from the interconnecting network.

+      By default, the interconnecting address will be added to the container's interface as the first IP address.
+If you wish to change its position, add the address explicitly using `osctl ct netif ip add`.

     `--hwaddr` *addr*
       Set a custom MAC address.
 Every **x** in the address is replaced by a random value.
 By default, the address is dynamically allocated.